joaocc/generator-ng-ss/README.md

 yo ng-ss:component <name> --include=<partsOfComponent> --exclude=<partsOfComponent>
 ```

-`include` and `include` isn't mandatory parameters.
+`include` and `exclude` isn't mandatory parameters.
 If you don't enter it, generator will create all parts of component.

 ### available parts of component
 * `view`